albertofilice/rhacm-gitops/README.md

   generators:
     - matrix:
         generators:
-          # definizione e intercettazione dei cluster tramite placemente RHACM
+          # definition and interception of clusters via placemente RHACM.
           - clusterDecisionResource:
               configMapRef: acm-placement
               labelSelector:
                 matchLabels:
                   cluster.open-cluster-management.io/placement: placement-gitops-wordpress-multiple-sources
             requeueAfterSeconds: 180
-          # Definition of the external git containing the Value File, this file is read and interpreted as a single string, which can be used in the application creation template with the variable {{ values }}
+          # Definition of the external git containing the Value File.
+This file is read and interpreted as a single string, which can be used in the application creation template with the variable {{ values }}
           - git:
               files:
                 - path: example/multiple_sources/{{name}}/wordpress/values.yaml